 Not surprisingly the largest number of plugins in the Top 40 (17) aim to add or improve functionality and usability within the WordPress back-end.
 Most worrying is the number of security related plugins.
 20% of the plugins in the Top 40 is about improving security, backups or combating spam.
 All in all, only a small number of plugins have a visual or functional impact for the site visitor.

 “The high number of security and backup plugins in the Top 40 leads to think that WordPress is not very safe in the perception of its users.
 In our experience WordPress itself is very safe, not updating the plugins is the main cause of problems.
 We are glad to see that almost all plugins in the Top 40 update their plugins very actively.” -Alexander van Steen, system engineer at Savvii.

 When looking at security, it is important a plugin is actively updated and supported.
-The top plugin developers are definitely actively involved: 80% of the top plugins was updated last month and only one plugin has not been updateded in 2015.
+The top wordpress plugins are created by developers that are definitely actively involved.
+80% of the top plugins is updated last month and only one plugin isn’t updated in 2015.